raviicodess/student-research-platform/README.md

 ---

-🎓 Built by students, for students.
+🎓 Built by students, for students...

 Student Research Alliance — Making research more accessible.
 📸 Early Development